Azure/azure-sdk-tools/eng/common/asset-sync/README.md

 - Checkout at SHA
 - Push update to auto branch

-Each language framework can of course implement the above as well, and should at the very least shell out to the assets script to ensure we
+Each language framework can of course implement the above as well, and should at the very least shell out to the assets script to begin with.

-### Interaction

-1. Sync for `playback`
-   1. If there is no `recordings.json`, create it.
-Maybe separate this into a separate action.
-   2. If there is an existing `recordings.json`
-      1. Check out assets repo `sdk/<service>` directory with the targeted SHA from `recordings.json`.
-      2. If there is no existing `auto/<servicename>` branch, initialize from `main`.
-If there _is_ an existing `auto/<servicename>`
-   3. Invoke Tests to get new recordings.
-   4. Create new commit to branch `auto/<servicename>`. then push.
-   5. Update recording.json targeted SHA with the new commit.

 ### Implementation of Sync Script